Moh2700/gym/README.md

 2. ![Validation](./assets/images/testingpart1/validation/cssvalidation.PNG)

+### Features Not implemented at this stage

+# Gym User Nutrition Story

+As a gym member, I want to view my daily meals and see how they align with my fitness goals (e.g., muscle gain, fat loss, maintenance).
+Make proper decisions regarding my food diet to improve my performance and results in the gym.

+# Gym Nutritionist Story

+As a gym nutritionist, I want to view my clients daily meals and see how they align with their fitness program.
+Create and assign meal plans to individual clients that includes calories, meal timing and varieties.
+View client meal profiles such as goals, preferences and allergies.
+Send client reports about their nutrition activities.

+# Gym Instructor Story

+As a gym instructor member I want to view my class schedule so that I can manage my time.
+View who is registered for my classes so that I can prepare my classes accordingly.
+Update my program and specialties so that members know what I can offer.
+Track client progress so that I can provide better guidance.
+Send messages or updates to my clients to keep them engagged in the process

+# Gym Admin Story

+As an gym admin I want to manage membership plans and pricing so that I can adjust them as needed.
+View all bookings and cancellations so I can manage gym capacity.
+Add, remove instructors to keep the site up-to-date.
+Generate reports on user activities and revenus that we can track performance.
+Manage website content, offers and announcements easily.

+# Gym User Payment Story

+As a gym user I want to pay for my membership online so that I can save time.
+Update my update my payment method so that my membership renews automatically.
+View payment history and invoices so that I can track financial expenditure in the gym.

+# Classes page

+In this section the user will make a selection based on the week day and the table below will automatically update the display showing the classes available along side their instructors and timing.
+But this feature is left for future implementation because of the limitations of **[CSS/HTML]**.
+The user interaction requires higher technology such as javascript to be able to offer better human interaction with the system.

+# Membership

+This page will allow the user to show the different deals that available when joinning the feel good gym.
+In the membership last section the user can make a selection on **[Happy Deal]** or **[Ulitimate Deal]**.
+The selection changes to orange color indicating the user made their choice of deals but at the moment nothing will happen which I left it to future development.
+The user interaction requires higher technology such as javascript to be able to offer better human interaction with the system.

 ### Unfixed Bugs

 You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.